 We double-click into the second point size value and change it to 6.
 We can continue in that way to assign a point size value desired for each interval.

-In the illustration above we have assigned point sizes for the five ranges from 4 for the smallest populations to 12 for the largest.
+In the illustration above we have assigned point sizes for the five ranges from 4.5 for the first interval to 12 for the largest.
 That should be a good first try to see how the map will look.
 If we like, we can assign different values when repeating this example to suit our tastes.
-We press Update Style.

 The drawing immediately updates to use a different point size for points depending upon the size of the population for each city.
 Any exceptions to values in the intervals, such as NULLs, will be colored by the settings in the first interval.
 It is not a good idea to thematically format using a field that contains NULLs.